odinb/bash-plexamp-installer/README.md

 For Linux 5.4 and higher:
 Disable the onboard EEPROM by adding: 'force_eeprom_read=0' to '/boot/config.txt'

-However, this not needed for the PiFi HIFI DiGi+ Digital Sound Card found at:
+However, this should not be needed for the PiFi HIFI DiGi+ Digital Sound Card found at:
       https://www.fasttech.com/p/5137000

 ======